Mulled wine: Other countries

 In Hungary, forralt bor ('boiled wine') is typically made from the country's popular Egri Bikavér and spiced with cinnamon, sugar and cloves.
 Sometimes Amaretto is added for extra taste.

 In Italy, mulled wine is typical in the northern part of the country and is called vin brülé (from the French vin brûlé, 'burnt wine', though the expression is not used in France).

 In Latvia, it is called karstvīns ('hot wine').
 When out of wine, it is prepared using grape (or currant) juice and Riga Black Balsam.
 In Lithuania, it is called glintveinas or karštas vynas ('hot wine').

-In Romania, vin fiert is typically made with cinnamon, sugar and oranges.
+In Romania, vin fiert ('boiled wine') is typically made with cinnamon, sugar and oranges.
 Red wine is the most common type but white wine is also used.
 In Moldova vin fiert is made from red wine with black pepper and honey.

 In some parts of the Netherlands and Belgium, the drink is known as bisschopswijn ('bishop's wine'), but not generally.
 Bisschopswijn is drunk during the Sinterklaas holidays in did regions, but a majority of the Netherlands calls it Glühwijn and it's drunk throughout December, usually closer to Christmas period than Sinterklaas.

 In Poland, grzane wino ('heated wine'), or grzaniec in highlander dialect, is very similar to the Czech variant, especially in the southern regions.
 There is also a similar method for preparing mulled beer, or grzane piwo, which is popular with Belgian beers because of the sweet flavor of that particular type of beer, which uses the same spices as mulled wine and is heated.
 Vodka-spiked mulled wine can be found in Polish Christmas markets, where mulled wine is used as a mixer.

 In Portugal, mainly in the Douro and Minho Provinces, it is called vinho quente and made with Madeira wine and port wine, in the Porto region Porto Quente is more popular.

 In Russia and Ukraine, glintveyn (глинтвейн) is a popular drink during winters and has same recipe as the German Glühwein.
 Russian dusheparka (душепарка) is a historical analogue of mulled wine.
 Additionally, the traditional Russian winter herbal drink sbiten, although usually a non-alcoholic tisane made with hot water, may also be made with red wine replacing some or all of the water.